HoloTheDrunk/glrs/README.md

 glrs = "0.1"
 ```

-Only tested on rustc 1.75.
+Only tested on rustc 1.75, MSRV may be lower.

 # Roadmap